This photo was taken before Superstorm Sandy changed our profile.

 We plan to host a series of meetings soon that will be open to the public to discuss progress, upcoming projects and opportunities to get involved.
 Meanwhile, contact Tony to learn more about the progress.

 *Guns of course are a sensitive topic and already a reader questioned my choice of the title phrase and some may not be familiar with the origin of the pop culture phrase.
-I intended the word “guns” as metaphorical for “equipment” as was integral to the post.
+If you actually consider the narcissistic context that Warren Zevon coined the famous phrase in his lyrics, it is antithetical to this use and most contemporary uses of “lawyers, guns and money”, especially by environmentalists and lawyers.
+I intended the word “guns” as metaphorical for “equipment” as was integral to the meaning of this post.
 But I do like a the brashness and tone of the current generation of the young environmentalists this week with a revolutionary spirit who do not agree to do things the docile compliant ways of the past.
-I’m not saying they should take up guns per se, but maybe Greenpeace isn’t so radical on a longer term perspective.
-If you actually consider the narcissistic context that Warren Zevon coined the famous phrase in his lyrics, it is antithetical to this use and most contemporary uses of “lawyers, guns and money”, especially by environmentalists and lawyers.
+I’m not saying they should take up guns per se, but maybe Greenpeace-style aggressive tactics are not too radical on a longer term perspective.

 Community redevelopment or industry revitalization plans historically rely heavily on tax incentives to attract investment.
 Our local fisheries and aquaculture industries are likely to require large commitments of investment capital over the coming decades.
 A government program that abates taxes or exempts gains from taxation can make a project significantly more interesting to investors.
 Such programs can exist at the local, county, state and federal government level.
 This blog post focuses on the two most prominent options available at the federal level for the revitalization of the New Jersey bayshore.
 This blog does not attempt to explain each option, but rather focuses on the differences between them and briefly lists how I see each of them contributing to the bayshore community’s long term revitalization.